mmlacak/crochess/docs/source/libcc/ccchecks.rst

     :param piece: A piece.
     :param momentum: Momentum.
     :param pos: A position.
-    :returns: One of :c:expr:`CcMaybeBoolEnum` values:
+    :returns: One of :c:enum:`CcMaybeBoolEnum` values:

         * :c:`CC_MBE_True` if piece is blocked at given position,
         * :c:`CC_MBE_False` if piece is not blocked,